ChrisHayduk/ChrisHayduk/README.md

 ## 🤗 HuggingFace Projects

-I have also open sourced my LLM models and data on HuggingFace:
+I have also open sourced some of my LLM models and data on HuggingFace:

 ### 📈 Datasets